201 Prospect Avenue

 In short, a basic estate plan is necessary to make sure your wishes are carried out upon your death or upon you becoming disabled in the future.
 Medicaid or other government benefits received by you or family members may also require consideration.
 Mr. McDaniel will personally review your unique circumstances and properly draft the documents needed to carry out your wishes.

 To schedule a free consultation, call (240) 707-9190 or email Attorney McDaniel at .

-Mr. McDaniel can assist with any probate matters necessary for proper estate administration after a loss.
+Mr. McDaniel can assist personal representatives of an estate with all probate matters.
 Personal Representatives and Trustees are often loved ones and close friends of the person whose estate they are responsible for administering.
 In addition, their relationship to family members and heirs can cause uncomfortable confrontations and pressures when carrying out administrative duties.
 Delegating estate administration matters to Mr. McDaniel will help to ease the burden on those left behind, enabling loved ones and friends to properly grieve during a very sensitive and difficult time.

 To schedule a free consultation, please call (240) 707-9190.